Best EU Country for Business 2024

 • The confidentiality of the holders of the offshore account of the offshore banks, trusts, and international companies is protected stringently in Cyprus offshore.

-• No dividend tax and no capital gains tax are payable by a holding company on gains from the sale of subsidiaries.
+• No dividend tax and no capital gains tax are payable by a holding company upon gains from the sale of subsidiaries.

-• The Republic’s status as a serious financial center, combined with EU membership and highest standard service.
+• The Republic status as a serious financial center, combined with EU membership, high standard services.

-Currency control is also part of the state’s currency policy in the field of organisation of control and supervision over compliance with the legislation in the sphere of currency and foreign economic operations, including: – control over the movement of currency valuables across the customs border; – control over the currency transactions; – control over fulfilment by residents of their obligations to the state in foreign currency.
+The other element of the state’s currency policy in the part indicated is the organization of the control and supervision over compliance with the legislation in the sphere of currency and foreign economic operations, including:

 Tax treaties with more than 50 countries.